diathekez/quote-generator-api/README.md

-# These Are the Droids You Are Looking For
+# Quoth the Raven
-A simple web app that retrieves biographical information of any character in the Star Wars universe.
+A simple web app that retrieves random quotes from an API to allow users a moment of reflection.

 **Link to project:** IN PROGRESS